top of page

 FBCG Pastor - Hill.jpg

 Rev. James H. Hill was ordained and assigned to be the assistant Pastor Alexander until his death on March 28, 1902. .
 During his ministry, the Church was remodeled for the sum of $10,995.00 purchasing new pews, a new pipe organ and many improvements.
 Rev. Hill’s tenure was short, only 4 years.
 He died on December 15, 1906.
+Because of the remodeling in 1904, the church was in debt $7,665.53 at the time of Hill’s death.

 FBCG Pastor - Ricks.jpg